 It’s easy to get lost in this complexity and burn time and money on a losing strategy.
-Every B2B sector uses digital marketing tools differently, and it’s crucial your firm pursues a bespoke strategy that’s built around the needs of your potential clients.
+Every B2B sector uses digital marketing tools differently, and it’s crucial your firm pursues a strategy that’s addresses the needs of your potential clients.
 Keep the end goal in mind: a steady pipeline of qualified leads for your firm.

 “High growth accounting and financial services firms spent an average of 15.5% of revenue on marketing, which was almost three times more than other firms”.LexisNexis